 - At some point during the course of the disorder, the individual has performed repetitive behaviors (e.g., mirror checking, comparing his or her appearance with that of others) in response to the appearance concerns

-Clinicians will also specify whether muscle dysmorphia is present as defined by the individual being preoccupied with the idea that his or her body build is too small or insufficiently muscular.
+Clinicians will also specify whether muscle dysmorphia is present as defined by the person being preoccupied with the idea that his or her body build is too small or insufficiently muscular.
 This condition is a subtype of body dysmorphic disorder and predominantly seen in males.

-Often a low level of insight regarding their condition is present as well.
+Often, a low level of insight regarding their condition is present as well.
 Collaboration between professionals is imperative to ensure that the condition is appropriately addressed.

-Treatment of Body Dysmorphia
+Body Dysmorphia Treatment

 Several studies have found that CBT has successfully reduced the symptoms of body dysmorphic disorder and related conditions like depression.
 It’s important to seek out a professional with experience treating this condition as well as any co-occurring condition the patient has.